gayaneghazaryan-dot/svd-image-analysis/README.md

 📘 SVD Image Analysis Toolkit

 This repository provides a complete, reproducible implementation of Singular Value Decomposition (SVD) methods for image compression, denoising, benchmarking, and dimensionality reduction (PCA).
 It accompanies the article:

 SVDlab: A Reproducible Toolkit for SVD-based Image Compression, Denoising, and PCA with Adaptive Rank Selection Submitted to the Journal of Open Source Software (JOSS), 2025.

 🔧 Installation

+Platform note: On macOS/Linux use python3 (and python3 -m pip …).
+On Windows use py -3 (or python) for all commands below.

 Clone the repository and install dependencies:

 git clone https://github.com/gayaneghazaryan-dot/svd-image-analysis.git
 cd svd-image-analysis
-pip install -r requirements.txt

-💡 Tip:
-All experiments were executed in a virtual environment named myenv.
-To reproduce the same setup:
+Create an isolated environment and install requirements:

-python -m venv myenv
+python3 -m venv myenv
 source myenv/bin/activate
-pip install -r requirements.txt
+python3 -m pip install --upgrade pip python3 -m pip install -r requirements.txt

+Optional dependency (elbow selection):

+python3 -m pip install kneed

+If kneed is not installed, the code automatically falls back to the energy-based rule.

-Python ≥ 3.9 is required (tested on Python 3.13, Windows/macOS/Linux).
+Python ≥ 3.10 is required (tested on Python 3.13, Windows/macOS/Linux).

 🚀 Usage

 The toolkit consists of four scripts.
 Each script is self-contained and regenerates all figures and tables for a specific task.
 Outputs are written to results/Figures/ and results/Tables/.

 # 1) Compression (default built-in "astronaut" image)
-python code/svd_compression_merged.py
+python3 code/svd_compression_merged.py

 # 2) Denoising (default built-in "astronaut" image with default noise level)
-python code/svd_denoising.py
+python3 code/svd_denoising.py

 # 3) Factorization benchmarks and plots (default "astronaut" and built-in "camera")
-python code/benchmark_and_plots.py
+python3 code/benchmark_and_plots.py
-python code/benchmark_and_plots.py --input=camera
+python3 code/benchmark_and_plots.py --input=camera

 # 4) PCA with adaptive component selection (default Iris dataset)
-python code/pca_adaptive_combined.py
+python3 code/pca_adaptive_combined.py

 Each command automatically regenerates all required figures and tables under results/, allowing reviewers or users to fully reproduce the article’s results from a clean environment.

+Command-line options (examples)
+# Use a different built-in image
+python3 code/benchmark_and_plots.py --input=camera

+# Resize before processing (HxW)
+python3 code/benchmark_and_plots.py --resize=256x256

+# Add noise and benchmark on noisy input
+python3 code/benchmark_and_plots.py --use_noisy --sigma=0.10

+# Change adaptive energy threshold and strategies
+python3 code/benchmark_and_plots.py --energy=0.995 --strategies energy elbow

 📂 Outputs

-results/Figures/ → Publication-quality plots
+results/Figures/ → publication-quality plots

-results/Tables/ → CSV tables with PSNR, SSIM, runtime, PCA variance, etc.
+results/Tables/ → CSV/LaTeX tables with PSNR, SSIM, runtime, PCA variance, etc.

 📊 Example Results